The Lincoln Center: Reflection Activities to Build Mindfulness of the Past and Coming Year - NewsBreak

 - Create a list of the highlights by month.
 Capture the highlights by month in writing, and note whether they were important events, places, people, or things.
 Record your responses.
 (Younger participants may need to dictate their responses to an adult.
 Have them describe important things: “In January, I picked pictures of [3] important things: riding my bike with my friend, our family trip to the lake, and my dog, Sammy.”
 Repeat for each month.

-- Pick one photo to represent your Top Five in each category.
+- Pick 1 photo to represent your Top 5 in each category.
 This might be a tough decision… but for each category, which photo really shows what was the most important thing to you this year?
 Why is it so important/meaningful?

 - Create a slide show or collage of the photos from your Highlight SuperList.
 Under each photo, describe (a) when the picture was taken, (b) why it is important/meaningful.
 If doing this as a group, once individuals have shared, compile a Team, Group, or Family Highlight slide show.